yoginderbagga/90DaysOfDevOps/2026/day-45/complete-ci-cd-pipeline.md

 To start with first you are using an existing ``Dockerfile`` or ``Devboard project`` to be used for building the Docker image during the pipeline runs.
 A repository ``complete-ci-cd`` has already been created where a python+flask code ``main.py`` is added that is to display a message on the browser with port ``8080``.
 You also created a requirements file which has ``flask`` entry to install its dependencies and library for the flask.
 Next is ``full-pipeline.yml`` which is a workflow file to build the GitHub actions workflow from scratch.

+For this project, you have used **GitHub secret** which are encrypted environment variable to store the sensitive information like password or API keys and use them in the workflow.
+Don't worry this information don't get exposed to the user or in the code or any logs; as the workflow / pipelines completes the information for that runner gets destroyed too.

 ## Task 1: Getting Ready